 trainDigitalDLSorterModel

 samples ‘on the fly’.
-It means it is possible to skip the simulation of
+It means that it is possible to skip the

 as follows:

-DDLSToy <- trainDigitalDLSorterModel(object = DDLSToy, on.the.fly = TRUE)
+DDLSToy <- trainDDLSModel(object = DDLSToy, on.the.fly = TRUE)

-While metrics from prediction results on test data are informative about the performance of the model, a more comprehensive analysis is needed.
+While the prediction results on test data are informative about the performance of the model, a more comprehensive analysis is needed.
 For this task, digitalDLSorteR provides a set of visualization functions to represent a variety of error metrics in different ways.

 First, calculateEvalMetrics